FC Arsenal Kyiv: Arsenal–2

 FC Arsenal-2 Kyiv was a Ukrainian football team based in Kyiv, Ukraine.
 Like most tributary teams, the best players are sent up to the senior team, meanwhile developing other players for further call-ups.

 The team appeared once in the 2003–04 Ukrainian Second League serving as a junior (reserve) squad for the FC Arsenal Kyiv franchise.
 It was allowed to skip amateur competitions, but was withdrawn after a season.
-The team did not perform well and withdrew before the end of the season placing the dead last.
-It was not able to outperform some other teams that withdrew before them.
+The team did not perform well and withdrew before the end of the season, placing the dead last.